Heathdale Christian College

-Heathdale Christian College is a private, non-denominational, Christian, co-educational school with its main campus being in Werribee, in the western suburbs of Melbourne, and another smaller campus in Melton.
-(Both in Victoria, Australia.)
+Heathdale Christian College is a private, non-denominational, Christian, co-educational school with its main campus being in Werribee, in the western suburbs of Melbourne, Australia, with another campus in Melton.

+School structure

 Heathdale Werribee Campus offers classes for students at all levels, kindergarten to VCE (Victorian Certificate of Education).
 The college also offers Vocational Education and Training (VET) and Victorian Certificate of Applied Learning (VCAL) to Year 11 and 12 students.

 The current total student enrolment is 2334 across both campuses as of 2024, with 1849 coming from their larger Werribee campus, and 485 coming from their Melton Campus.
 They boast 343 staff, both teaching and non-teaching including admin, and maintenance.
-Most students reside in the western suburbs of Melbourne.
-The current Executive Principal of Heathdale Christian College is Ross Grace, and the Principal of the school's Melton campus is Iain Belot.

 Heathdale's Melton Campus commenced in 2014 with students in Prep to Year 4 and has now grown to accept students from Prep to Year 12.